President & CEO

 Titus Gebel is founder, President & CEO of Free Private Cities Inc. He is a German entrepreneur with a PhD in international law and an extensive worldwide network.
 He founded amongst others Frankfurt-listed mining company Deutsche Rohstoff AG, retired as their CEO in 2014 and emigrated with his family to Monaco.
 With Free Private Cities, he wants to create an entirely new product in the “market of living together”.
 If successful, it will fast-track knowledge and progress for humanity.
 Titus has dedicated the rest of his life to making Free Private Cities a reality.

 Many distinguished experts convinced by the idea, have offered their support and have become advisors of Free Private Cities Inc.

-Francisco Litvay is the Executive Assistant at Free Private Cities Inc and a Business Informatics student living in Austria.
+Francisco Litvay is the Operations Manager at Free Private Cities Inc and a Business Informatics student living in Austria.
 After discovering the Startup Societies movement in 2018, he became passionate about innovations in governance and started actively contributing to the field.
-He also writes the Governance Gauge at the Institute for Competitive Governance.
+He also authors the Governance Gauge at the Institute for Competitive Governance.

 Head of Marketing

 Jan Bertram is Head of Marketing at Free Private Cities Inc and Tipolis Consult.
 He studied social sciences at the University of Cologne.
 His passion for political theory led him to the Students for Liberty; he also worked for a member of the German Bundestag.

 Oliver Porter, former Vice President of AT&T, created and implemented the public-private partnership government model for Sandy Springs, a city of 100,000 people near Atlanta, Georgia.
 He has served as the principal advisor for many other new cities and for cities considering the conversion to the Sandy Springs – model, both in the United States and Japan.
 He has authored several books on this subject.
 Oliver Porter will help find the right structure and the right subcontractors for operating a Free Private City.